One of the four original counties in Arizona, and Tucson is proud to call it home.

 • Old Tucson: Many know Old Tucson as the site where many famous western movies were shot, including Rio Bravo, McLintock!, and El Dorado.
 While films are still shot at Old Tucson it remains open as a western theme park.
 Don’t miss the scary Halloween “Nightfall” event held annually at Old Tucson.

-• Pima Air & Space Museum: Visitors from throughout the world enjoy more than 300 commercial, private and military aircraft on 80 acres of land.
+• Pima Air & Space Museum: Visitors from throughout the world enjoy more than 300 commercials, private and military aircraft on 80 acres of land.
 Admission includes the Arizona Aviation Hall of Fame and the standalone 390th Memorial World War II Museum.
-Visitors can also purchase in advance tickets to the “Boneyard” bus tour.

 For information on many more attractions throughout the region, visit the Southern Arizona Attractions Alliance and consider buying the Tucson Attractions Passport—The Book of Fun.
 It contains two-for-one ticket deals and many other values.

-With more than 500 miles of dedicated bike lanes and Gold status as a cycling-friendly community, Tucson is one of the world’s top cycling destinations, and rides throughput Pima County are among the most popular in the country.
-Click here to fnd out more about our cycling scene or visit our Winter Training Capital page to learn why professional and top amateur cyclists train in Tucson in the winter.
+With more than 500 miles of dedicated bike lanes and Gold status as a cycling-friendly community, Tucson is one of the world’s top cycling destinations and rides throughout Pima County are among the most popular in the country.
+Click here to find out more about our cycling scene or visit our Winter Training Capital page to learn why professional and top amateur cyclists train in Tucson in the winter.